TheOdinProject/curriculum/new_course/1_programming_fundementals/conditional_logic.md

 #=> Hot diggity damn, 1 is less than 2
 ```

-If there is only one line of code to be evaluated inside the block then you can rewrite the example above as follows
+If there is only one line of code to be evaluated inside the block then you can rewrite the example above as follows:

 ```ruby
 puts "Hot diggity damn, 1 is less than 2" if 1 < 2